Data-and-Vis-SDK/Data-and-Vis-SDK.github.io/index.md

 not have support for ROCm, but it is in the Ascent upstream and planned for release before the end of 2022.

-<span id="ascent_note_3">11. </span> the "+rocm" permutation of the SDK fails
-due conflicting version requirements with VTK-m.
-Ascent 0.9.0 will have fixes for this.
-The CPU version with Ascent in the SDK builds on Crusher (Pre-Frontier) with the older version of VTK-m.

 <span id="ascent_note_4">12. </span> The way MPI is set up on Perlmutter
 conflicts with Ascent's spack recipe and CMake.
 Fixes for this are being developed.